aiven/debezium-pg-kafka-connect-test/README.md

   on services.tf line 52, in resource "aiven_kafka_topic" "demo-topic":
   52: resource "aiven_kafka_topic" "demo-topic" {
 ```
-- Tried upgrading the avien TF provider to latest version and adding the depends on the `aiven_kafka.kafka-service`
-- Note that immediately re-executing the top-level `./bin/deploy-terraform-infra.sh` script it deploys/creates the topic without issue.
+- Note that immediately re-executing the top-level `./bin/deploy-terraform-infra.sh` script it deployed/created the topic without issue.
 ```console
 aiven_kafka_topic.demo-topic is tainted, so must be replaced ...